-First let it be said that the Bible has much to say about the mind and tongue.
+First let it be said that the Bible has a lot to say about the mind and tongue.
 The tongue is one of the most difficult members of the body to control.
 The mind is critical in that it is never disengaged from our actions.
-We are influenced by what we see and hear and such is stored somewhere in our minds.
+We are influenced by what we see and hear since these things are stored somewhere in our brains.
 When we entertain certain thoughts, our emotions develop an affinity toward them, and finally our volition is convinced that a relevant course of action is needed.
 This is the process of human decision making.
 So if we can renew our minds (Rom.
 12:1, 2) or change our attitudes we can change our actions and the course of our lives.

 Positive thinking however goes beyond this.
 It teaches that there is a creative aura associated with our thoughts and words.
 What we think and confess can even change our circumstances, bring prosperity and healing.
 Practices such as yoga and TM are thought to bring us into the mental state where we can realize our full power and potential.
 Quite frankly, New Agers can believe whatever they want.
 I am more interested in what the Bible says.
 We will analyze those scriptures that allegedly teach positive thinking and demonstrate that, properly interpreted, the Bible does no such thing.

-On the surface, certain scriptures can appear to promote positive thinking if interpreted from the perspective of a 20th (or 21st) century culture which has been influenced by the New Age Movement.
-Questions that I will repeatedly ask are "what is the meaning originally intended by the authors of the Bible?", and "what did the original hearers understand by these scriptures?"
-It is true that based on our culture, upbringing and religious background, we each have a lens through which we read the bible.
+On the surface, certain scriptures can appear to promote positive thinking if viewed from the perspective of a 20th (or 21st) century culture which has been influenced by the New Age Movement.
+I will repeatedly ask "what is the meaning originally intended by the authors of the Bible?", and "what did the original hearers understand by these scriptures?"
+Based on our culture, upbringing and religious background, we each have a lens through which we read the bible.
 It is important to be aware of what our biases are.
 This obviously affects how we read the bible.
 But because we see the Bible a certain way, that does not make us right.
-Peter made it clear that because Paul's epistles were hard to understand, unstable men had twisted those scriptures (2 Peter 3:16).
+Because Paul's epistles were hard to understand, unstable men had twisted those scriptures (2 Peter 3:16).
 Essentially this means that not every interpretation of the scriptures is correct.
 Because you think it means something, does not mean that is the correct meaning.
 The correct meaning is the one originally intended by the authors.

 Language is a tool used to communicate ideas.
-It is well known that words and expressions change meaning.
+It is well known that words and expressions change meaning over time and culture.
 For example the expression “What’s up?” means one thing to a 1970s African American, another thing to a 16th century Englishman.
 P.M.A. proponents see positive thinking and positive confession in any passage of scripture that mentions certain trigger words like mind, think, tongue, and speak.
 It is almost as if they are conditioned to read the Bible this way.
 I’ve even heard a preacher use Ex.
 14:15 to teach that we must “speak to our circumstances” simply because the verse used the word “speak”.
-In fact God was telling Moses to speak to the children of Israel, not the Red Sea.
+Actually in that verse God was telling Moses to speak to the children of Israel, not the Red Sea.
 With that said, let us consider a few scriptures.

-Some people have overstressed the word “says” in vs. 23.
-It has even been taught that we are not to pray for mountains to be removed, but to simply speak to our circumstances.
-Vs. 24 denies such a notion.
-The “speaking” in vs. 23 is synonymous with the “praying” in vs. 24.
+This is the most commonly used scripture to teach positive confession.
+The modern interpretation is that we don't have to pray for mountains to be moved, we just need to speak to our circumstances.
+These people overstress the word “says” in vs. 23.
+Vs. 24 however uses the word "pray".
+The “speaking” in vs. 23 is clearly synonymous with the “praying” in vs. 24.
 Thus the emphasis is not on speaking but on trusting God.
 The message here is that by trusting God, we can overcome any hurdle (mountain) in our Christian life.
+Jesus never intended Mark 11:22-24 to be interpretted that literally.
+It was the essence of his message that was important.

 Consider the following hypothetical anecdote.
 A man was walking through the hospital, and while he was nearing the emergency room, he heard one of the nurses call a "code blue".
 He walked away amazed that even medical persons believed in code blues.
 He went away telling all of his friends that when patients undergo cardiac arrests, even doctors and nurses go outside, look at the blue sky and pray to God for the person's healing.
 That was his understanding of the term code blue.
-In reality, a code blue is simply a medical term where medical personnel attend to a patient undergoing cardiac arrest, perhaps by performing CPR.
+His error is that he interpretted code blue a little too literally.
+In reality, a code blue simply means a medical emergency pertaining to a patient undergoing cardiac arrest.
 So is this guy's understanding of the term code blue right or wrong?
 Stupid question, isn't it?
-If he wanted to know what a code blue really was, rather than just guess or assume, he didn't even have to look it up.
+If he wanted to know what a code blue really was, rather than just guess or assume, he could have just looked it up.
+But he didn't even have to do that.
 All he had to do was look at how the doctors and nurses responded when the code blue was called, and that would have given him a very good idea.

 Mark 11:23 is the closest the Bible comes to teaching positive confession, yet not even Jesus’ disciples got that impression.
 Actually I don't think even Jesus thought so.
 If Matt.
 26:38 “My soul is exceedingly sorrowful even to death” is not a negative confession, then what is?
 Perhaps the next Word of Faith teaching to emerge is that the reason Jesus suffered death is because He made a negative confession in the Garden of Gethsemane.
 And what about Luke 17:10, where Jesus told his disciples that "when you have done all those things which you are commanded, SAY, 'We are unprofitable servants.' "?
 I don't think Jesus believed in positive confession.